 The Millennial Homes are Fire and Earthquake Resistant

-The Millennial Homes are more fire and earthquake resistant than wood framed homes.
+Millennial Homes are steel framed and 8 times more fire resistant than wood framed homes.
 When you think of a secure home, your first thought might be of an extra-fortified, bunker-like building with metal doors and endless tins of canned food stacked within its pantries.
 This idea of a disaster-proof home is straight out of an action movie, and thankfully, this is far from the case in real life.

 Fire resistant homes and earthquake resistant homes typically don’t have to appear any different from an ordinary, average home.
 The difference lies in the home’s resilience, its ability to survive disasters, and its unparalleled capacity to keep its occupants safe, but these differences are virtually undetectable from the outside.